This Is What Whales Are Betting On JPMorgan Chase - JPMorgan Chase (NYSE:JPM)

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for JPMorgan Chase options trades today is 5353.05 with a total volume of 11,986.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for JPMorgan Chase's big money trades within a strike price range of $85.0 to $155.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of JPMorgan Chase's whale activity within a strike price range from $85.0 to $170.0 in the last 30 days.

 JPMorgan Chase Option Volume And Open Interest Over Last 30 Days